HhrBnd/bioinf-farma/README.md

 ## Contact

-- **Heather Bondi** - heather.bondi@uninsubria.it
+- **Heather Bondi** - heather.bondi@uninsubria.it - Department of Science and High Technology, University of Insubria, Como, Italy
-- **Gianluca Molla** - gianluca.molla@uninsubria.it

-University of Insubria, Department of Biotechnology and Life Sciences, Via J.H.
-Dunant 3, 21100 Varese, Italy.
+- **Gianluca Molla** - gianluca.molla@uninsubria.it - Department of Biotechnology and Life Sciences, University of Insubria, Varese, Italy

 ## Acknowledgments